charlotteswebdev/PawsitiveAdoptions/README.md

 for backend
-you should change directory to the backend folder npm install to install all dependencies including express, mysql open a second terminal and run node server.js if asks you to run on another localhost, enter yes.
+you should change directory to the backend folder npm install to install all dependencies including express, mysql change to your own mysql password inside server.js open a second terminal and run node server.js if asks you to run on another localhost, enter yes.